 What is gender dysphoria?

-Dysphoria is when someone experiences great distress or general unhappiness associated with the mismatch between their body and their gender identity.
+Gender dysphoria is when someone experiences great distress or general unhappiness associated with the mismatch between their body and their gender identity.
 Not all people who identify as trans experience gender dysphoria.
-Gender dysphoria may include emotions such as sadness or anger, but can also include feelings such as a desire to change the way their face, chest or genitals appear, for example.
+Gender dysphoria may include emotions such as sadness or anger, but can also include feelings such as a desire to change the way their face, chest, or genitals appear, for example.

 Why are gender identity and sex different?